Mansfield Town F.C.: 21st century

 An indifferent start to the 2012–13 season left Mansfield lingering around mid-table, with some fans calling for the manager's head.
 One good point to the first half of the season was the club's FA Cup run.
-A 2–1 win over Lincoln City set up a third round tie with Premier League side Liverpool.
+In the third round, the Stags faced Premier League side Liverpool.
 A controversial Luis Suárez goal helped the Reds to a 2–1 victory, but a brave display from the Mansfield team gave the team momentum in the weeks to follow.
 Following the cup game the Stags won 20 of their last 24 games, including a club record run of 12 consecutive wins, to clinch the Conference Premier title, and promotion back to the Football League.
 The title was sealed with a 1–0 victory over Wrexham on 20 April 2013.

-After a poor start to the 2020–21 season, Nigel Clough took over as manager in November and steered Mansfield to relative safety.
-12 games without a win early in the 2021–22 season saw Mansfield second bottom of League Two in late October, but after a subsequent 14-match unbeaten streak from late November to early March, including a club-record 11 straight home wins, the Stags finished 7th in League Two, just 3 points shy of automatic promotion.
-They beat Northampton Town 3–1 on aggregate in the playoff semi-finals.
-However, in the final Port Vale secured an emphatic 3–0 win.
+Mansfield finished their first season back in the Football League in 11th place.
+In 2018–19, the Stags narrowly missed out on promotion on the final day of the season after a defeat to promotion rivals MK Dons.
+They lost in the play-off semi-finals to Newport County on penalties.
+In 2021–22, Mansfield reached the play-offs again but lost 3–0 to Port Vale in the final.
+In the 2023–24 season, Mansfield were promoted to League One, finishing in 3rd place.